janjiralakirankumar/TerraformEssentials/README.md

 ```
 terraform apply myplan
 ```
-Use the "terraform destroy" command for cleaning the infrastructure used in this lab
+Use the `terraform destroy` command to clean the infrastructure used in this lab
 ```
 terraform destroy
 ```
 Once Done remove the `EC2-lab` Directory.
 ```
+cd ~
 rm -rf EC2-lab
 ```
 #### =========================END of LAB-02=========================